 Written for the Portland Transcript.

 Did you ever get drawed into a jewry?--I was drawn aout of the box last fall, an sworn to support the constitootion accordin to statoote.
 Beyond a gineral idee that jewrymen was baound to go for the country--right or wrong--wich country they is, I knowed eenjist nothin of the supernoomary dewties pertainin to sich flunkshunaries.

-Wall--fust thing I knowed, I was summoned to Portland to try a Jarman an a nigger for killin Mr Albion Cooper on the high sees.
+Wall--fust thing I knowed, I was summoned to Portland to try a Jarman an a n--r for killin Mr Albion Cooper on the high sees.
 I never could see why the tarm "high sees" was used in sich cases.
 I spose it means flood tide, an I know that pork killed at one time of tide haint the same as when killed at another time of tide--likewise beans pulled on a full moon dont bile so well as when the moon is gibberish; but if a feller mortal critter is slewed--it dont stan to reason that it makes any difference whether he was slewed at high water or low.
 Its murder any way.
 Thems my idees of the law on that pint.

-Wall, I felt rayther praoud that my fust sarvice to my country as a jewryman, was one of life and death, and when I thought of them cussed pie-rats, I felt as though ef I had my way, I'd hang every Jarman and nigger I could get holt on.
+Wall, I felt rayther praoud that my fust sarvice to my country as a jewryman, was one of life and death, and when I thought of them cussed pie-rats, I felt as though ef I had my way, I'd hang every Jarman and n--r I could get holt on.
 In this here patriotic an Christian frame I went to the Court haouse.
 I faound a smart chance of brother jewrymen thar, an pretty soon the clark begun to question fust one an then another, till at last they kim to me.

 "Mr. Spike" said the clark, "Have you any conscientious scruples agin hangin?"--said he.